Shakhram Giyasov

 Shakhram Djamshedovich Giyasov (born 7 July 1993) is an Uzbek professional boxer.
-As an amateur he won a silver medal at the 2016 Summer Olympics as a welterweight.
+He has challenged once for the WBA (Regular) welterweight title in May 2026.
+As an amateur, he won a gold medal at the 2017 World Championships, and silver at the 2016 Olympics.

-Biography
+Early life

 Shakhram started boxing when he was 12 years old in Bukhara sport school under the trainers Olim Mukhammedov and Ravshan Khodjaev.